 Thoddoo: Thoddoo island is not too far from Male, which makes this place accessible and great to go to!
 There are two beautiful beaches here and a large island with greeneries and farms as well.
 This is a great island for families as well as those looking for a relaxing time away from the crowd.
 This island also grows most of the fruits for the country so it is worth checking out for the fresh tropical fruits!

 Even though the Maldives is a popular vacation spot, there are still some general rules to observe.
 Here are some things to expect:

 Attire: As this is a Muslim country, it is advisable to practice decorum outside the beach areas.
 Swimwear at designated bikini beaches is fine, but bring along coverups like light scarf or cardigan when you are strolling around other areas of the islands.

 Prayer times: Muslims pray 5 times a day, and mosques are fitted with speakers to broadcast prayer calls.
 This can be as early as 5am every morning so do be aware of that especially if you stay closer to a mosque!

 Weekends are on Fridays and Saturdays, so do take note as some shops might be closed and ferry schedules differ according to this as well.

 Club Med Kani Maldives is an all-inclusive resort located in Kani island.
 However, guests staying with us can sign up for special excursions to some of these other local islands as well.
-Book a package with us today or speak to our customer service consultants to find out more!
+Book a package with us today or speak to our travel advisor to find out more!